Fanglanc/DKFN/README.md

 ## Datasets

-The DKFN model is tested on two real-world traffic speed datasets, METR-LA data and Seattle Inductive Loop Detector data.
+The DKFN model is tested on two real-world traffic speed datasets, METR-LA data and Seattle-Loop data.
 The METR-LA data is shared in the METR_LA_Dataset folder.
 The Seattle-Loop data is acquired from [Link](https://github.com/zhiyongc/Seattle-Loop-Data).
 You can go to the original link to download the 2015 year-round data or assess a 3-month (Jun-Aug) via [Google Drive](https://drive.google.com/drive/folders/14Ub7q09SCzjIikNcJBMC1Z7dZPLX4xpJ?usp=sharing).

 To run the code, you need to download the traffic speed data and graph adjacency matrix and put them in the corresponding "_Dataset" folder.